bruno-ariano/COJO_on_Pandas/README.md

 # COJO_on_SPARK

-joint analysis with pyspark.
+## joint analysis with pyspark using LD information.

-The script implement the joint analysis using the algebra described here (https://www.mv.helsinki.fi/home/mjxpirin/GWAS_course/material/GWAS9.html)
+The script implemented is a modified version of the COJO algorithm that uses only LD matrices.
+The match between the results is almost 1:1

-Most of the script is in python and need to be converted in pyspark.
+Most of the script is in python and will be converted in pyspark.

-The script described run on a single window(+/- 2Mb) around a significant variant.
+The script described run on an example window of 4 Mb in size.